 A ureteral stent is a soft plastic tube with holes in it.
 It’s temporarily inserted into a ureter to help drain urine into the bladder.
 One end goes in the kidney.
 The other end goes in the bladder.
 A coil on each end holds the stent in place.
 The stent can’t be seen from outside the body.
 It shouldn’t interfere with your normal routine.
-Your stent will be put in by a urologist (doctor trained in treating the urinary tract) or another specialist.
+Your stent will be put in by a doctor trained in treating the urinary tract (a urologist) or another specialist.
 The procedure is done in a hospital or surgery center.
 You’ll likely go home the same day.

 A ureteral stent may be used: